cxpartners/cx-markdown/why-markdown.md

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

-It is becoming increasingly ubiquitous – which means there's plenty of [documentation](https://daringfireball.net/projects/markdown/syntax) out there and open source tools like [Mou](http://25.io/mou/) that help you to get to grips with its simple, charming pleasures.
+It is becoming increasingly ubiquitous – which means there's plenty of [documentation](https://daringfireball.net/projects/markdown/syntax) out there and open source tools like [Mou](http://25.io/mou/), the extraordinary goodness of [StackEdit](https://stackedit.io/editor) and [78 others](http://mashable.com/2013/06/24/markdown-tools/) that help you to get to grips with its simple, charming pleasures.

 There are lots of people who will help too if you just ask.
 Follow the [simple steps here](/README.md) to it a try.